whymodem/justeatit/README.md

 * The user does not want to continually refresh the seeded SF data in the background
 * User deploying the app is at least remotely familiar with Phoenix, Elixir, and/or Docker
 * We aren't feature complete
+* Although the dataset is small and could be cached entirely in-memory, we did not do this because this is supposed to be the beginning of a proper app, not just trying to exploit a single use-case
+ * If the only use-case was ever this one dataset and it was known it was bounded, we might consider only in-memory
+ * We wanted to demonstrated use of at least one DB

 # Other Concerns